wallstreetio/ontraport/README.md

 $ontraport->contacts->delete(1);
 ```

-Like the update example above, if we already have retrieved the object, we can utilize the `delete` method to remove the object in Ontraport.
+Similary, if we have previously retrieved the object, we can utilize the `delete` method to remove the object in Ontraport.

 ```php
 $contact = $ontraport->contacts->find(1);